 The Art Department at Stretford Grammar School consists of three members of staff working in 3 Art Rooms.
 Art is taught to all students at Key Stage 3 and is an option subject at Key Stages 4 & 5.
 Mr Lea is the Curriculum Leader for Art.

-The three members of staff are:
+The two members of staff are:

 All members of the Art staff are experienced teachers who between them have a wide range of skills and specialisms within the field.

 Key Stage 3

 At Key Stage 3 the students are taught 3 hour-long lessons of Art per fortnight.
 The students are taught in form groups.
 At this Key Stage there is particular emphasis on developing students’ confidence within Art, both in terms of using different materials and processes and also in terms of their self-expression.

 All projects will have one or more specific techniques for the students to practise, alongside a focus on a particular artist, designer or genre.
 Examples include ceramic Gargoyles, Art Nouveau using Photoshop, Cubist collages, Tessellating patterns using Printmaking and Fantastic Animals using Coloured Inks.
 Students are encouraged to develop drawing throughout the Key Stage.

 The students complete much of their school work and all of their homework in sketchbooks.
 These are made available for purchase at the beginning of Year 7 and often last until the end of Year 9.
 The students take great care of these as they are artworks in themselves.

 Key Stage 4

 At Key Stage 4 the students who have opted for Art will follow the AQA Art & Design GCSE Level course, which is a broad-based endorsement.